TeknooSoftware/east-foundation/README.md

 [![PHPStan](https://img.shields.io/badge/PHPStan-enabled-brightgreen.svg?style=flat)](https://github.com/phpstan/phpstan)

-East Foundation is a universal package to implement the [#east](http://blog.est.voyage/phpTour2015/) philosophy with any framework supporting PSR-11 or with Symfony 6.3+ : All public method of objects must return `$this` or a new instance of `$this`.
+East Foundation is a universal package to implement the [#east](http://blog.est.voyage/phpTour2015/) philosophy with any framework supporting PSR-11 or with Symfony 6.4+ : All public method of objects must return `$this` or a new instance of `$this`.

 This bundle uses PSR7 requests and responses and do automatically the conversion from Symfony's requests and responses.
 So your controllers and services can be independent of Symfony.
 This bundle reuse internally Symfony's components to manage routes and find controller to call.
 It is also designed to be used with other framework.

+It can be also used for workers :
+* Triggering asynchronous tasks (thanks to pcntl) for timers.
+* Setting up a worker health check.
+* Provides non blocking sleep method.

+This library is built on the Recipe library, and redefine only some interfaces to be more comprehensive with HTTP context :
+* Middleware are actions, but must implement a specific interface.
+* The HTTP workflow is defined into a Recipe, able to be extended.
+* Chef became a manager, to execute the workflow when a request is accepted.
+* Usable with any PSR-11 Framework, Symfony implementation is also provided.

 A complete documentation is available in [documentation/README.md](documentation/README.md)